 MAKE A SPACE for reflection in this relaxed, prompt-led evening workshop.

 SELF offers you a chance for you to discover, along with a small group of new and different others, a Concept of You.
 Built from 10 years of experience designing brand identities for curious and inquiring people in Seattle and, more recently, hosting conversation salons on a wide mix of topics to explore ways of talking together in Bangkok, Malmoe, and Phnom Penh.
 Walk away with a clear, three-word summary that describes with flair and accuracy Who You Really Are.
-‘To thine own self, be true,’ et al. Application required, very limited seats, advance bookings only.
-Apply here.
+‘To thine own self, be true,’ et al. Limited seats, advance bookings only.
+More here.

 Image: ‘Magazine pieces’ from the Distracte series by Design Kompany 2015